wi3jmu/template/notebooks/README.md

 Adapted from the [RISE documentation](https://rise.readthedocs.io/en/stable/index.html).

-You can define overlay to build a constant background.
-It is wrapped in a<div>, so it can be text or html.
+You can define *overlay* to build a constant background.
+It is wrapped in a `<div>` so it can be text or html.
 In this case, the user is entirely responsible for styling.

 RISE looks for two css files to apply CSS changes on top of the slideshow view: